The Charlotte Aitken Trust

 To promote the creative arts for the public benefit, especially literature, whether fiction, non-fiction, drama or poetry.

-We expect to award prized, grants and scholarships, either in programmes developed by the trustees or in partnership with existing schemes.
+We expect to award prizes, grants and scholarships, either in programmes developed by the trustees or in partnership with existing schemes.

 Our first grant was made in October 2020 in support of the Brontë Society, which operates the Brontë Parsonage Museum at Haworth, Yorkshire.